60 Reading Challenge Ideas For Adults & Kids (2023 Free Tracker)

 When a book is “banned,” it means a book has been removed from school and/or public libraries because a group has objected to its content.

-Many books that were historically banned ended up becoming literary classics and are still taught.
+Many books that were historically banned became literary classics and are still taught.
 The Catcher in the Rye by J.D.
 Salinger and To Kill a Mockingbird by Harper Lee are two examples.
 (USA Today)

 20. Book club reading challenge